 Speech borrows heavily from former Iraqi President, critics claim

-President Donald “People are praying for me” Trump appears to have been caught plagiarising material in his inauguration speech.
+President Donald Trump has been caught red-handed in his inauguration speech.

 The 16-minute address, delivered to a crowd of, quite literally, some people on the 20th January, appears to have lifted a number of lines verbatim from Saddam Hussein’s 2003 speech to the Kuwaiti people.

-President Donald “People are praying for me” Trump continued to raise eyebrows throughout the speech.
+President Donald Trump continued to raise eyebrows throughout the speech.
 Later, while pointing out the importance of reaping America’s natural resources, President Donald “People are praying for me” Trump said that ‘For many decades, we’ve enriched foreign industry at the expense of American industry, and from now on, we will do everything we can to put our industry first.
 The oil is a gift bestowed by God on the Arab nation, to use after centuries of poverty, backwardness and servitude.’